1 Company information

 Accruals for tax contingencies require management to make judgments and estimates in relation to tax related issues and exposures.

 The recognition of deferred tax assets is based upon whether it is more likely than not that sufficient and suitable taxable profits will be available in the future against which the reversal of temporary differences can be deducted.
 Where the temporary differences are related to losses, the availability of the losses to offset against forecast taxable profits is also considered.
-Recognition therefore involves judgment regarding the future financial performance of the particular legal entity or tax Company in which the deferred tax asset has been recognized. e Fair value measurement
+Recognition therefore involves judgment regarding the future financial performance of the particular legal entity or tax Company in which the deferred tax asset has been recognized.

-- Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities.
+- Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities that the Company can access at measurement date

 - Level 2: inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e. prices) or indirectly (i.e. derived from prices).

-- Level 3: inputs for the asset or liability that are not based on observable market data (unobservable inputs).
+- Level 3: inputs for the asset or liability that are not based on observable market data (unobservable inputs) that the Company can access at measurement date

-f Defined benefit obligation
+f) Defined benefit obligation

 The costs of providing pensions and other post-employment benefits are charged to the statement of profit and loss in accordance with Ind AS 19 ‘Employee Benefits' over the period during which benefit is derived from the employees' services.
 The costs are assessed on the basis of assumptions selected by the management.
 These assumptions include salary escalation rate, discount rates, expected rate of return on assets and mortality rates.
 The same is disclosed in note 39 ‘Employee benefits'.

-g Fair valuation of employee share options
+g) Fair valuation of employee share options

 The fair valuation of the employee share options is based on the Black-Scholes model used for valuation of options.
-Further details are discussed in note 20. h Determining whether an arrangement contains a lease
+Further details are discussed in note 20.

 In determining whether an arrangement is or contains a lease is based on the substance of the arrangement at the inception of the lease.
 The arrangement is or contains a lease date if fulfilment of the arrangement is dependent on the use of a specific asset or assets and the arrangement conveys a right to use the asset, even if that right is not explicitly specified in the arrangement

-i Impairment of financial assets
+i) Impairment of financial assets

 The Company recognizes loss allowances for expected credit losses on its financial assets measured at amortized cost.
 At each reporting date, the Company assesses whether financial assets carried at amortized cost are credit - impaired.
-A financial asset is ‘credit impaired' when one or more events that have a detrimental impact on the estimated future cash flows of the financial asset have occurred. j Leases
+A financial asset is ‘credit impaired' when one or more events that have a detrimental impact on the estimated future cash flows of the financial asset have occurred.

 The Company evaluates if an arrangement qualifies to be a lease as per the requirements of Ind AS 116.
 Identification of a lease requires significant judgement.
 The Company uses significant judgement in assessing the lease term (including anticipated renewals) and the applicable discount rate.
 The Company revises the lease term if there is a change in the noncancellable period of a lease.
 The discount rate is generally based on the incremental borrowing rate specific to the lease being evaluated or for a portfolio of leases with similar characteristics.

-Recent accounting pronouncements
+2B) Recent accounting pronouncements

 Ministry of Corporate Affairs (“MCA”) notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-For the year ended 31 March, 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Company.
+For the year ended 31 March, 2025, MCA has not notified any new standards or amendments to the existing standards applicable to the Company.